 Summer School Geography of Food

-During the 10-day "Geography of Food" summer school, you will work intensively on the topic of sustainability in the food value chain: from production to consumption of food.
-30 students from all over the world can participate in the intensive program.
+During the two-week "Geography of Food" summer school, students will work intensively on the topic of sustainability in the food value chain: from the production to the consumption of food.
+There are thirty available places for students from all over the world to participate.
 The Summer School takes place alternately in Switzerland, India and Slovenia.
 Acquiring specialist know-how is just as important as intercultural dialogue.